AnthonyDeRoeck/AnthonyDeRoeck/README.md

 # Hi there, I'm Anthony! 👋

 ## 📚 About Me
-I am currently pursuing an MSc in Business Analytics and Big Data.
+I am currently pursuing an MSc in Business Analytics and Big Data and a Applied Economic Sciences Alumni.
 My academic journey is focused on unlocking the full potential of big data to inform smarter business strategies.

 ## 🚀 My Expertise
 - *Big Data*: Diving deep into big data technologies to manage and interpret large datasets.